Advantages of Annuity

 What Advantages of Delaying Benefits Can an Annuity Provide?

-First, let’s think about some of the reasons someone might want to delay taking their Social Security benefit until 70:
+Let’s think about some of the reasons someone might want to delay taking their Social Security benefit until 70:

-- To get the maximum benefit amount possible;
+- To get the maximum benefit amount possible.

-- To try to get ahead of inflation; and
+- Trying to get ahead of inflation.

 Here’s how an annuity can help with all of these: